minshi123/gitlab/doc/user/project/code_owners.md

 or they will be ignored.

-Starting in [GitLab 13.0](https://gitlab.com/gitlab-org/gitlab/-/issues/32432), you can additionally specify groups or subgroups from the project's group hierarchy as potential code owners.
+Starting in [GitLab 13.0](https://gitlab.com/gitlab-org/gitlab/-/issues/32432), you can additionally specify groups or subgroups from the project's group hierarchy as potential code owners, without having to invite them specifically to the project.

 For example, consider the following hierarchy for the example project `example_project`: